-It is normal to stress during pregnancy.
-But it seems highly unlikely that normal stress can result in a miscarriage.
+It is normal to experience stress during pregnancy.
+But, it seems highly unlikely that normal stress can result in a miscarriage.
 However, it is possible that augmented stress and anxiety during pregnancy can lead to pregnancy loss.
 In any case, greater stress levels during pregnancy are not desirable as it can result in pregnancy complications.
 So, it is crucial to address stress issues and practice stress management when pregnant to improve your chances of a smooth pregnancy.

 Chronic Stress and Loss of Pregnancy

-According to a scientific study when a person is under great stress the brain releases several hormones including a hormone called CRH (corticotrophin-releasing hormone).
+According to a scientific study, when a person is under great stress, the brain releases several hormones, including a hormone called CRH (corticotrophin-releasing hormone).
 CRH may also get produced during labour to set off uterine contractions.
-But during chronic stress, the hormone CRH may attack the mast cells present in the uterus causing them to emit chemicals that can trigger a miscarriage.
+But during chronic stress, the hormone CRH may attack the mast cells present in the uterus, causing them to emit chemicals that can trigger a miscarriage.
 The study found higher levels of CRH in women who had suffered multiple miscarriages in comparison to women who had experienced miscarriage once.
 The study also revealed that the hormone CRH is locally produced in a woman’s uterus and not in her bloodstream.
 But despite such studies, the notion that stress can cause miscarriage cannot be stated with conviction.

-Tips to Keep Stress Away during Pregnancy
+Tips to Keep Stress Away During Pregnancy